Shibu4064/CSE_350/README.md

 # CSE_350
-# project- Vehicles Number Plate Detection and Recognition
+# Project Title - Vehicles Number Plate Detection and Recognition.
 Welcome to our project

 We took images of the front or back side of the vehicles in which the numberplate is visible from a finite distance.
 By running a deep learning model